 Payroll Deduction Calculator

-Find your net take-home pay by subtracting federal and state income taxes, FICA (7.65%), 401(k) contributions, health insurance premiums, and other deductions from your gross paycheck.
-Use it each pay period to budget accurately.
+Find your net take-home pay by subtracting federal and state income taxes, FICA, 401(k) contributions, health insurance, and other deductions from gross pay.
+Useful for understanding paycheck composition and seeing the impact of benefit elections on take-home.

 About this calculator